 One of the advantages of being an international student is being able to experience the local culture.
 Many universities have homestay programs, of either short-term or long-term periods.
 This may give you a chance to experience the day-to-day life of the local people, to learn cultural differences, and to overcome the language barrier.

 A homestay arrangement may also save you money as local residences and apartments will probably be quite expensive.
 Home cooking from a local homestay house may also be a great feature.

 Ask for Help if you Experience Stress While Studying Abroad

 Facing challenges and stress when studying abroad is quite normal.
-However, if you don’t handle it well, it can have negative effects on your performance.
-If you need certain support and help, it is encouraged to ask your teachers or supervisors and talk to them about your stress.
-Keep regular breaks and exercise daily, and spend time with your friends.
+However, if you don’t handle it well, it can have adverse effects on your performance.
+If you need positive support and help, it is encouraged to ask your teachers or supervisors and talk to them about your stress.
+Keep regular breaks, exercise daily, and spend time with your friends.
 You should check if your health coverage will pay for claims associated with mental illness.

-If you are studying abroad and traveling often, it is very important to obtain appropriate health insurance plan.
-Although many colleges, universities and educational institutions will offer some international health insurance plan, the coverage may be very basic or only cover you in your destination country (not back home).
-And the university plan may not cover your overseas travel.
+If you are studying abroad and traveling often, it is imperative to obtain the appropriate health insurance plan.
+Although many colleges, universities and educational institutions will offer some international health insurance plan, the coverage may be basic or only cover you in your destination country (not back home).
+Moreover, the university coverage may not include your overseas travel.
 To learn more about international student health insurance, please click here to learn more about the great plans that we can offer students.

 Feel free to contact us to discuss your student health insurance requirements so we can make a recommendation that will fit your needs.
-If your overseas education facility would like to discuss offering a plan for its students or even the expatriate staff, please contact us to discuss a group plan.
-For more information, please click here and obtain our one page international student health insurance brochure.
+If your overseas education facility would like to consider offering a plan for its students or even the expatriate staff, please contact us to discuss a group plan.
+For more information, obtain our one-page international student health insurance brochure.